Do you dream of building your own eco-home someday?

 Arrive Thursday afternoon, depart Sunday afternoon.

 Meals provided from Thursday dinner through Sunday lunch.

-All-inclusive: Cost covers instruction, materials, meals, camping, showers, bathrooms, wifi, and community building access.
-Indoor accommodations available for an extra cost.
+The all-inclusive fee covers: instruction, materials, meals, camping platform (bring your own gear), showers, bathrooms, WiFi, and community building access.
+Indoor accommodations are available at an extra cost.

 Living at Dancing Rabbit Eco-village has given Hassan the unique opportunity to create multiple beautiful and one of a kind buildings in very close proximity to one another.
 By partaking in a workshop with Hassan you get the opportunity to experience not just one building but several.
 I can’t think of a better place to experience natural building than at Dancing Rabbit with Hassan!”

 -Kale W., former work exchanger at Dancing Rabbit